risdsound/foafx_gui/README.md

 3. Set options (choose the effect, normalization, and input file)
 4. Run the foafx process

-Please note, on a Mac when you run the foafx process the first time you will likely get message like,
+Please note, on a Mac when you run the foafx process the first time you will likely get a message like,

 > foafx.command” cannot be opened because it is from an unidentified developer. macOS cannot verify that this app is free from malware. ...